top of page

 We deeply mourn the loss of our inaugural co-patron Caroline Jones, but we are honoured to continue one of her proudest legacies – the award which bears her name and which seeks to elevate the importance of reportage by female journalists working across our regions.

-Applications for the 2024 Award are now closed
+Applications for the 2025 Award are now open

 The Caroline Jones Women in Media Young Journalist’s Award recognises tenacity and passion for the craft of journalism from young women working across rural and regional Australia.